VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Book\]
-- [[Probabilistic Graphical Models-Principles and Techniques]]: CH6-CH6.2 CH6-Template-based Representations: temporal models; Markov assumption + 2-TBN = DBN; DBN usually be modeled as state-observation model (the state and observation are considered seperately; observation doesn't affect the state), two examples: HMM, linear dynamic system (all the dependencies are linear Gaussian)
+- [[Probabilistic Graphical Models-Principles and Techniques]]: CH6-CH6.2 CH6-Template-based Representations
+        temporal models; Markov assumption + 2-TBN = DBN; DBN usually be modeled as state-observation model (the state and observation are considered separately; observation doesn't affect the state), two examples: HMM, linear dynamic system (all the dependencies are linear Gaussian)
 - [[面向计算机科学的组合数学]]: CH1.7
+    CH1-排列组合
+        CH1.7-生成全排列
-    CH1.7-生成全排列: 中介数和排列之间的一一对应关系
+            中介数和排列之间的一一对应关系
 - [[A Tour of C++]]: CH3.5-CH5

 ### Week 2
 \[Paper\]
 - [[FlashAttention Fast and Memory-Efficient Exact Attention with IO-Awareness-2022-NeruIPS|2022-NeurIPS-FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness]]: CH0-CH3.1
     CH0-CH3.1: Abstract, Background, Algorithm 1; Algorithm 1 is basically a tiled implementation of attention calculation.
 What makes algorithm 1 looks not so intuitive is the repetitive rescaling of softmax factor, whose aim is to stabilize the computation.
-In algorithm 1, each query's attention result is accumlated gradually by the outer loop, and the already accumlated partial attention result's weights for the corresponing value is dynamically updated/changed by the outer loop.
+In algorithm 1, each query's attention result is accumulated gradually by the outer loop, and the already accumulated partial attention result's weights for the corresponding value is dynamically updated/changed by the outer loop.

 \[Book\]
 - [[A Tour of C++]]: CH5
 - [[面向计算机科学的组合数学]]: CH2.1-CH2.3
+    CH2-鸽巢原理
-    CH2-鸽巢原理: 鸽巢原理仅解决存在性问题
+        鸽巢原理仅解决存在性问题
 - [[Probabilistic Graphical Models-Principles and Techniques]]: CH4-CH4.3.1 CH4-CH4.3.1: Markov Network's parameterization: the idea was derived from statictical physics, which is pretty intuitive by using factor to represent two variables' interaction/affinity, and using a normalized product of factors to represent a joint probability (Gibbs distribution) to describe the probability of paticular configuration; seperation criterion in Markov network is sound and weakly complete (sound: independence holds in network --> independence holds in all distribution factorizing over network; weakly complete: independence does not hold in network --> independence does not hold in some distribution factorizing over network)